 But this text contains some mistakes or inconsistencies.
 For example, the year of reading 1526 is not certain beyond doubt and the family Gruber (not Rueber) bought the barrel not in 1585, but only in 1612.
 Nevertheless, there is no doubt that the wine must have been ancient and must have come from Donnerskirchen.
 If wine was taken on festive occasions, the same amount was replenished with boiled pebbles to make one oxidation to avoid.
 The last drop of legendary wine was tasted in 1852, that is after 326 years, at Forchtenstein Castle.
 The value was then calculated with 1,447,176 guilders for a half (0.906 liters), which today would be equivalent to 2.2 to 2.9 million euros.

-The tradition of the "Luther Wine" continues in Leisserhof, which is owned by the Burgenland Wine Forum.
-There is a restaurant in historic rooms, an extensive wine cellar (Weindom) with wines from Burgenland's top winegrowers and the Gutskeller with a wine museum.
-Since the year 1957 in the Lutherweingruft Trockenbeerenauslese, which are pressed according to the historical model.
+The tradition of the "Luther Wine" continues in the Leisserhof.
+The former manor houses since 1989 two restaurants. an extensive wine shop (wine dome) with wines of Burgenland top winegrowers and the Gutskeller with a wine museum.
+Since the year 1957 the Trockenbeerenauslese have been resting in the cellar, which are pressed according to the historical model.
 The composer Joseph Haydn (1732-1809), the almost 30 years Hofmusik-Kapellmeister of Prince Nikolaus I. Josef Esterházy (1714-1790) was in Eisenstadt, was partly rewarded with wine from the Gutskeller and was thus inspired to his music.
 This is reminiscent of the Haydn barrel.
 Lutherwein is one of the still edible, oldest wines of the world.
-See also other special features below Records,
+See also other superlatives below Records,